yorkulibraries-ds/personal-website-github/intro-version-control.md

 ### What is version control?
 Version control is a system that records changes to a file or set of files over time so that you can recall specific versions later.

+### Why is version control important?
+Version control is better than mailing files back and forth!
+- Nothing committed to version control is lost.
+- Saving previous versions allows us to revert back to previous versions as needed, much like an "undo" button.
+- Version control systems automatically notifies users when another teammate overlooks or overwrites someone elses changes.

 ## Question?
 How do you record the history of your projects?